Start log collection

 - --user <username>

 Specifies the username of the user executing the command.
-If you do not have a user account with permision to execute the command then it will fail with an unauthorized error.
+If you do not have a user account with permission to execute the command then it will fail with an unauthorized error.

 - --password <password>

-Specifies that log collection shoue take place on all nodes in the cluster.
+Specifies that log collection should take place on all nodes in the cluster.
 May not be specified at the same time as --nodes.

 - --nodes <node_list>

-A list of one or more nodes to collect logs from.
+A list of one or more nodes to collect logs from, the nodes must include the administrator port.
 The list should be comma separated.
 This parameter may not be specified at the same time as the --nodes option.

-Specifies that the logs should be uploaded to the the host specified with the --upload-host option.
-This option should be used by Couchbase Enterprise customers when uploading logs for the Couchbase Support Team.
+Specifies that the logs should be uploaded to the host specified with the --upload-host option.
+This option should be used by Couchbase Server Enterprise customers when uploading logs for the Couchbase Support Team.

 - --upload-host <host>